bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

  asked:
 What is the recommended way to have a view that updates when it's parent ScrollView's offset changes?
 Two approaches we've tried are
-* Grabbing the underlying UIScrollView/NSScrollView and reading contentOffset
+* Grabbing the underlying `UIScrollView/NSScrollView` and reading contentOffset
-* Putting a zero-height view at the top of the ScrollView and reading it's minY with a Geome… See more
+* Putting a zero-height view at the top of the `ScrollView` and reading it's minY with a `GeometryReader` Neither one of these feels ideal.
 2 replies

 WWDC Bot